Must Haves for Your Medical Billing Checklist

 How to Implement an Audit Checklist

-The best way to implement an audit checklist is by building a robust claims audit team and claims audit process.
+The best way to implement an audit checklist is by building a robust team of medical billing auditors and claims audit process.

 The implementation involves several key steps: